Chechelpo/FRPLM/README.md

 # Extensions
 For usage, just drop the compiled java artifact under ./plugins.

-See https://github.com/Chechelpo/frplm-extension-sdk for a guide on how to create them.
+See https://github.com/Chechelpo/frplm-extension-sdk for a guide on how to develop them.

 ## License